Whitepaper

 4.2 Deniability

-Theorem: Given a ciphertext E and two control files C and C', an adversary with access to the passwords cannot determine which control file was generated first (i.e., which corresponds to the "real" plaintext).
+Theorem (cryptographic core).
+Given a ciphertext E and two control files C and C', an adversary - even one holding the passwords - cannot determine from the cryptographic construction alone which control file was generated first (i.e., which corresponds to the "real" plaintext).

 4.3 Statistical Indistinguishability